Where's the best place to buy a cheap iPad in the UK?

 Best cheap iPad deals UK: Which iPad model should you buy?

 We'll be assuming in this article that you've already made two key decisions: firstly, that you're going to buy an iPad, and secondly, which model you want.
-If we're getting ahead of ourselves, forever, head over to our Best iPad buying guide 2016 article (condensed into a video below), which explains the differences between each of the iPads, measures their comparative processing speed and battery life performance, and walks you through the various buying options.
+If we're getting ahead of ourselves, head over to our Best iPad buying guide 2016 article (condensed into a video below), which explains the differences between each of the iPads, measures their comparative processing speed and battery life performance, and walks you through the various buying options.
 We'll still be here when you get back.

 Finished?
 Great.
 Now we can talk about the best places to buy your chosen iPad.

 Best cheap iPad deals UK: Can you get an education discount on your iPad?

 Before moving on to the deals available for each model of iPad, let's briefly check whether you qualify for Apple's education/student discount, which will net you a small saving on the purchase - just £15 or so for most iPad models.
 (The saving is larger for Macs, incidentally, but it's still worth getting a few quid off your iPad if you qualify.)

 The gist is that anybody who works in an educational environment qualifies for a discount on Apple computers: students, teachers and lecturers qualify, of course, but so do administrative workers and other members of staff at an educational institution.